 Health Sciences University

-Established in 1965, Health Sciences University stands as a leading provider of health sciences higher education.
-With over 50 years of dedication to musculoskeletal health and wellbeing, the college has consistently pioneered advancements in the field.
-Its specialised institution offers a diverse range of programmes spanning chiropractic, radiology, rehabilitation, physiotherapy, sports psychology, and more recent additions such as speech and language therapy, podiatry, dietetics, and occupational therapy.
+Established in 1965, Health Sciences University (HSU) stands as a leading provider of health sciences higher education.
+With over 50 years of dedication to musculoskeletal health and wellbeing, HSU has consistently pioneered advancements in the field.
+Its specialised programmes span chiropractic, radiology, rehabilitation, physiotherapy, osteopathy, sports psychology, speech and language therapy, podiatry, dietetics, and occupational therapy.

-Furthermore, in 2023, HSU launched the Centre for Workforce and Systems Innovation, dedicated to addressing workforce challenges in healthcare through innovative strategies and evidence-based policies.
-By collaborating closely with stakeholders, including the NHS, NHS Dorset, and various private, voluntary, and independent providers, HSU aims to enhance healthcare delivery and improve patient outcomes.
+In 2023, HSU launched the Centre for Workforce and Systems Innovation (CWSI), which addresses workforce challenges in healthcare through innovative strategies, evidence-based policies, and effective implementation.
+By partnering with stakeholders, including the NHS and private, voluntary, and independent providers, HSU supports recruitment, retention, and workforce development, aligning education and research with real-world needs to enhance healthcare delivery and improve patient outcomes.

 Back to Dorset Talent Overview